Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Scroll down to the Email section on the cPanel dashboard.

-- Click on the Email Accounts option.
-This will take you to the email management page.
+- Click on Email Accounts to open the email management interface.

 Step 3: Create a New Email Account

-- Enter the desired email username.
+- Enter the desired email username in the Username field.
 For example, if you want the email address to be

 [email protected], type “info” in the username field.

-- (Optional) Adjust the storage space for the email account.
-By default, cPanel assigns a storage limit, but you can increase or decrease it based on your needs.
+- (Optional) Adjust the Storage Space settings.
+By default, cPanel assigns a storage quota for each email account.
+You can increase or decrease this limit based on your needs.

-Once your email account is created, you can access it in several ways:
+Once your email account is created, you can access it in two ways:

 Option 1: Use Webmail